In addition to Wi-Fi (Argon, Photon) and cellular (Boron, Electron), you can use Ethernet to connect devices to the Internet.

 It uses the Silvertel Ag9905M and can supply 1800 mA to your device and any Feather accessories.
 It is a Class 0 IEEE 802.3af device.

 Note that because the Ethernet FeatherWing with PoE supplies 5V to the device by the VUSB pin, you should not power it by both PoE and the USB serial port at the same time.

 The recommended cable for PoE is Cat 6 twisted pair with a maximum length of 100 meters (328 feet).

-If you attach a LiPo battery to the Argon, Boron, or Xenon, it can be charged by PoE.
+If you attach a LiPo battery to the Argon or Boron, it can be charged by PoE.

 The PoE adapter supplies 1800 mA.
 This is enough to power any Particle Gen 3 device with some power available to power FeatherWings in the extra FeatherWing socket.

 - Unplug both the Ethernet and any other power source (battery or USB) before installation.